Appverse-Archive/appverse-mobile/appverse-samples/README.md

 You will need to install the following:

 1. Download the Android SDK: [http://developer.android.com/sdk/index.html]
+2. Download and install **NetBeans IDE 7.2** or newer version [https://netbeans.org/downloads/index.html]
-2. Install the NBAndroid Plugin for NetBeans (optional).
-See instructions here: [http://kenai.com/projects/nbandroid/pages/Install]
+3. Install the NBAndroid Plugin for NetBeans (optional).
+See instructions here: [http://www.nbandroid.org/p/installation.html]
 	* Configure the Android SDK Location and create your new project using the plugin.
 See instructions here: [http://kenai.com/projects/nbandroid/pages/Intro]
-3. Download the latest SDK Tools and platforms using the SDK Manager.
+4. Download the latest SDK Tools and platforms using the SDK Manager.
 	* API level 11 is required as it is the Appverse Android default target.

 **System requirements**: